Miriam O’Callaghan to present Late Late Show as Tubridy has ‘persistent cough’

 Tubridy last week invited people who were testing for coronavirus into the Late Late Show studio in an attempt to demystify the process.
 He showed how to be tested for the virus.

-Hozier will launch an emergency on-air appeal for the ISPCC who are experiencing an upsurge in calls to Childline.
+Hozier will launch an emergency on-air appeal for the ISPCC, which is experiencing a surge in calls to its Childline service.

 He will perform an exclusive set, live in studio, and promote a new initiative between ISPCC and RTÉ 2FM, where top Irish artists are performing across 2FM every night for a fortnight to raise funds.